PayPal Scam Text – Huge Problem

 Phishing and Smishing Scam

 Smishing and Phishing scams are two of the most common online scams.
-Phishing involves fraudulent emails or websites that pose as legitimate businesses in order to trick people into giving up personal information such as passwords or credit card numbers.
+Phishing involves fraudulent emails or websites that pose as legitimate businesses to trick people into giving up personal information such as passwords or credit card numbers.

-Smishing is similar, but uses text messages instead of emails.
+Smishing is similar but uses text messages instead of emails.
 These scams are often very difficult to spot, as they can look very authentic.

 The best way to protect yourself from these scams is to be very cautious about any emails or texts you receive that ask for personal information, and to only give out this information to websites or businesses that you trust.
 If you are ever unsure, you can always contact the company directly to verify the request.

-How to recognize Phishing Websites?
+How to Recognize Phishing Websites?

 These are usually signs that the site is not legitimate.
 Finally, be suspicious of any site that asks for personal information or financial information.
 If you’re not sure whether a site is legitimate, it’s best to err on the side of caution and walk away.